sidhant97/SmartQueryBuilder/README.md

   'Sidhant Gupta' AS TeacherName,
   CASE WHEN inner_table.id IS NULL THEN 'NO ID' ELSE 'IS ID' END AS Status FROM (
-  SELECT e.id AS id, e.name AS name FROM EMPLOYEE e WHERE e.status = ?
-AND e.department = ?
+  SELECT e.id AS id, e.name AS name FROM EMPLOYEE e WHERE (e.department = ?)
+AND (e.city = 'New York' OR e.city = 'Chicago')
   ORDER BY e.name ASC
   UNION ALL
   SELECT e.id AS id, e.name AS name FROM EMPLOYEE e WHERE e.status = ?
 ORDER BY e.name DESC
 ) inner_table